-2-9.
-Youth Formerly in Out-of-Home Care (Affordable Care Act) (between the ages of 18-26) (MAI).

-a.
-A young adult is eligible for Medicaid under this category if he or she is:

-(1) Under 26 years of age;

-(2) Is not eligible for Medicaid under another coverage group;

-(3) Was in out-of-home care under the placement and care responsibility of the state on the date of attaining 18 years of age; and, b.
+- 2-9.
+Youth Formerly in Out-of-Home Care (between the ages of 18-26) (MAI). - a.
+A young adult is eligible for Medicaid under this category if he or she is: - (1) Under 26 years of age; - (2) Was in out-of-home care under the placement and care responsibility of any state on the date of attaining 18 years of age; and, - (3) Was enrolled in Medicaid when discharged from foster care in any state, between age 18 to 21.

+b.
 Prior to reaching age 21, if the young adult has an open supervision case or upon request of a young adult, child welfare staff must:

-(4) Was enrolled in Medicaid when discharged from foster care, between age 18 to 21.

-(1) Assist the young adult in applying for Medicaid under this coverage group.
-To apply online, go to www.myflorida.com/accessflorida.

-(2) Ensure that the young adult retains continuity of medical care and has a Medicaid card.

-2-10.
-Medicaid Eligibility for Child or Young Adult Receiving Supplemental Security Income (SSI).
+- (1) Assist the young adult in applying for Medicaid under this coverage group.
+To apply online, go to www.myflorida.com/accessflorida. - (2) Ensure that the young adult retains continuity of medical care and has a Medicaid card. - 2-10.
+Medicaid Eligibility for Child or Young Adult Receiving Supplemental Security Income (SSI). - a.

-a.
 Children or young adults who are a recipient of SSI benefits are automatically eligible for Medicaid.
-Therefore, a Medicaid eligibility determination for CIC coverage should not be completed.

-(1) For children in licensed placement, the designated staff within the CBC shall complete the necessary application process for the CBC to become the Representative Payee.

-(2) For children in non-licensed placement, the CBC shall assist the caregiver with the necessary application process for the caregiver to become the Representative Payee.

-(3) For young adults, the CBC shall request the young adult to select the CBC as the Representative Payee while in the Extended Foster Care program.
+Therefore, a Medicaid eligibility determination for CIC coverage should not be completed. - (1) For children in licensed placement, the designated staff within the lead agency shall complete the necessary application process for the lead agency to become the Representative Payee. - (2) For children in non-licensed placement or Level I licensed placement, the lead agency shall assist the caregiver with the necessary application process for the caregiver to become the Representative Payee. - (3) For young adults, the lead agency shall request the young adult to select the lead agency as the Representative Payee while in the Extended Foster Care program. - b.

-b.
 The SSI program does not require that a child be permanently disabled; a child with a severe disability that is expected to last at least one year may qualify for SSI benefits.
 Therefore, case managers must pursue SSI for disabled children with the local Social Security Administration.
-Disabled children who are eligible for Title IV-E during a placement should be referred to the Social Security Administration for SSI.
+Disabled children who are eligible for Title IV-E during a placement should be referred to the Social Security Administration for SSI